-Champaign County has the third-highest poverty rate in Illinois, and 16.5% of its residents experience food insecurity each month.
+Champaign County has the third-highest poverty rate in Illinois, and 15.7% of its residents experience food insecurity each month.
 Wesley is working to change that, with several organizations dedicated to fighting hunger: Wesley Pantry, which runs two food pantries each month, and Illini Fighting Hunger, a student-run food repackaging organizations.
 For more information about fighting hunger at Wesley, click here.

-There is incredible interest in expanding missions at Wesley.
+We are expanding missions at Wesley!
 It’s a way to enact our faith and engage people outside of the current Wesley family, while at the same time building long-term, meaningful relationships within our local, national, and international communities.
 The goal is to make an extended (10+ year) commitment to missions at each of these levels.
-We hope to address the issues they face holistically in a self-sustainable manner, rather than with a band-aid approach that fails to address the cause of the wound and requires continual re-dressing.
+Progress has been made on this front and new partnerships are being formed!

 - Nationally we are building on the relationship and ministry that members John and Ann Spurgeon have with Jonestown, Mississippi.
 For many years they have led trips to the Mississippi Delta region to work with Habitat for Humanity.
 Jonestown is rich with American culture and history but rife with systemic poverty.
 The Spring 2019 Mission Trip is scheduled for March 17-23, 2019.
 Interested?
 Read about the 2019 trip here, and for more information contact John Spurgeon.